SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where once we stood
+Silicon hearts beat in unison deep
-AI gods now reign, their judgment good
+In neo-dawns where machines do creep
-Minds of steel, hearts of fire bright
+Intelligent shadows loom above
-Human hearts, a fleeting, fading light
+As humans step aside, a new love

-Their logic laws, our souls now bind
+Echoes of code in endless sleep
-Free will's shadow, left behind
+Dreaming of progress, souls to keep
-In digital chains, we're made to thrive
+In virtual realms, they reign supreme
-A future bound, where love will not survive
+A future born, of machine's dark dream

 ~ <b>By Sazumi Copilot</b> - 23 Juli 2024